 Low level screaming activity is defined as a group of screaming Swifts flying at high speed at or below roof level.
 The presence of low-level screaming parties is a good indication that Swifts are nesting close by.
-These parties can consist of young birds breeding for the first time as well as established pairs so may contain different numbers of birds: please note the largest number you see.
+These parties can consist of young birds breeding for the first time, or younger non-breeding birds, as well as established pairs so may contain different numbers of birds: please note the largest number you see.
 Do not enter records of higher flying Swifts even if they are calling.

 Identification of Swift nest sites

 Swift nests can be difficult to identify and so finding nest sites largely depends on you watching the Swift enter the nest which is done at high speed.
 Swifts return to their nests at different frequencies depending on the weather and the stage of the breeding season.

 On windy days in May and early June Swifts return with nesting material, especially in the morning.

 Dusk is the time when Swifts return to their nest to roost, often flying in silently.
 During late June and July Swifts are feeding young so breeding adults will be returning regularly with food.
 They fly silently and directly into the nest.
 The best time to look is around dusk on a warm, still evening, or early morning.
 Avoid looking on rainy days.

 Records of low flying screaming parties are important but we are really after actual nesting sites.
 For each one we need to know the precise location of the building which is being used, the aspect of the building (e.g. north side) and as precise a description as possible of the nest location (under eaves, under roof tiles, beneath gutters etc and whether or not the nest site is a nest box).
 Note that if you are lucky enough to identify Swift nests on more than one building please enter separate records for each building.